jessiesiat/jessiesiat.github.com/about.md

 - [LinkedIn](https://www.linkedin.com/in/jessie-siat-2285823b/)
 - jcris.siat@gmail.com

----

-*My employment status with my current employer will end by December 2023 because of rif (3rd), so I will be available for a job starting next year.*

----

 ### Projects I've done in the past

-*(All of the projects below are mostly done by yours truly while working with my previous employers, just to showcase the stuff I build and experience :blush:)*
+*(All of the projects below are mostly done by yours truly while working with my previous employers, just to showcase the stuff I build and experience 🙂)*

 ---